 【Cooperation】Higher Education Accessibility Platform (Kyoto University Student Support Center)

-University Consortium Kyoto Student Exchange Division Person in charge: Zoju, Totsukaya
+University Consortium Kyoto Student Exchange Division Person in charge: Soshige, Totsukaya

 Tuesday~Saturday 9:00~17:00

-Materials from three universities on support for students with disabilities are released.
+Publication of materials from three universities on support for students with disabilities

-In response to the enforcement of the Act on the Elimination of Discrimination against Persons with Disabilities in 2016, universities are urgently required to appoint support coordinators and improve software and services.
-However, universities with little experience accepting students with disabilities have no choice but to build a system in the dark to establish a support system, and it takes a lot of time to smoothly manage and implement support for students with disabilities.
+In response to the implementation of the Act on the Elimination of Discrimination against Persons with Disabilities 2016, universities have urgently needed to establish support coordinators and improve their software and services.
+However, universities that have little experience in accepting students with disabilities have no choice but to build a system in the dark when developing a support system, and it takes a lot of time to smoothly manage and implement support for students with disabilities.

-In order to solve these issues, we will publish the materials of the three universities (Kyoto University, Kyoto Sangyo University, and Doshisha University) provided in the Foundation-designated survey project (see below) conducted in fiscal 2016.
+In order to solve these issues, we will publish the materials of the three universities (Kyoto University, Kyoto Sangyo University, and Doshisha University) provided in the Foundation’s designated research project (see below) conducted in FY2016.

-The tacit knowledge accumulated by the coordinators is "visualized" by sharing information on materials, and is disclosed in the hope that the skills of the support staff will be improved and the quality of support for students with disabilities at each university will be raised.
+The tacit knowledge accumulated by the coordinators is “visualized” by sharing information on materials, and is open to the public in the hope of improving the skills of support staff and raising the quality of support for students with disabilities at each university.

-We would appreciate it if you could improve and use it in accordance with the support environment and policies of each university.
+We would appreciate it if you could improve it according to the support environment and policies of each university.

 Principal Investigator Satoshi Yoshida (Associate Professor, Graduate School of Engineering, Kyoto University)

-Background and Purpose of the Research In response to the enforcement of the Act on the Elimination of Discrimination against Persons with Disabilities in 2016, universities have urgently needed to identify and improve the physical environment on campus and improve the software and service environment that supports education and research, starting with the establishment of a support coordinator for students with disabilities.
-In addition, the forms of support such as reasonable accommodation for students with disabilities vary widely, and the individual knowledge and know-how of the staff in charge who responded to the support are not shared, and depending on the employment status of the staff, they remain buried and are not shared both inside and outside the university.
+Background and Objectives of the Research In response to the enforcement of the Act on the Elimination of Discrimination against Persons with Disabilities in 2016, there is an urgent need for universities to establish a support coordinator for students with disabilities, to understand and improve the physical environment on campus, and to improve the software and service environment that supports education and research.
+In addition, there are many different forms of support such as reasonable accommodations for students with disabilities, and the individual knowledge and know-how of the staff in charge of responding to them are not shared, and depending on the employment status of the staff, they remain buried and are not shared both inside and outside the university.

 【Contact】